k2052/mastering_nooku/notes/miscNotes.md

 Need to add a glossary for confused people.

 Also need to make sure I stay consistent with terms Koowa and Nooku can confuse the hell out of people if I don't.

+Perhaps a good idea in the long run to put an intro/overview of PHP patterns somewhere?
+An appendix.